Contribution caps for super

 Concessional contribution cap

-However, if your total super balance was less than $500,000 as at 30 June and your concessional contributions were less than $25,000, you may be able to ‘carry forward’ any unused part of your $25,000 cap to use for extra contributions within the next five years.
+However, if your total super balance was less than $500,000 as at 30 June and your concessional contributions were less than the cap for the year, you may be able to ‘carry forward’ any unused part of the cap to use for extra contributions within the next five years.

 Concessional contributions generally attract a tax of 15 per cent when made to your fund.
 If you go over your concessional contribution cap for the year, the excess amount will be taxed at your marginal tax rate, plus an additional excess concessional contributions charge.